Purple Beauty Pepper (71 Days)

-This open pollinated variety is more than a novelty, a nice thick walled pepper that yields late here, but in the main season in most of the country.
+Open-pollinated, the Purple Beauty Pepper is more than a novelty, a nice thick-walled pepper that yields late here, but in the main season in most of the country.
 The purple color adds a lot to the appeal—a deep, midnight, eggplant purple.
 Plants are compact and set fruit in both the crown and on the limbs.
-20 seeds
+Resistance to tobacco mosaic virus

-Harvest- Using a sharp instrument, pick first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
-Leave some on to mature, to color and sweeten up.
+Harvest: Use a sharp instrument to cut the peppers from the plant.
+Pick the first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
+Leave some peppers on the plant to mature so they can change color and sweeten up.

-Tips- Plant in fertile, well composted soil, mulch and provide adequate water.
-It helps to use row cover early in the season giving the plants extra warmth, especially in the north.
+Tips: Pinch-off early flowers or tiny fruit on any seedlings before placing them in the ground.
+The Purple Beauty Pepper should be planted in fertile soil and amended with compost if needed.
+It helps to use row cover early in the season, giving the plants extra warmth, especially in the north.
 Side dress when flowers begin to form.